 - Anything else you'd like.

-I understand that if you were to commission such a project, it would need to be completed by September at the latest: this is not a problem at all, and can be completed long before that if required.
+I understand that if you were to commission such a project, it would need to be completed in time for the start of the new academic year in September 2012: this is not a problem at all, and can be completed long before that if required.

-I hope this gives a basic overview of the sort of thing we would be able to offer, and that I've got the right end of the stick as to what would make departmental administration and your job easier.
-I guess you'll probably have quite a few questions, so

-please feel free to email me back, or to call me on 07899 844 676 with any queries.
+I hope this gives a basic overview of the sort of thing we would be able to offer.
+I will be in the area during the week beginning ***, so please do get in touch if you would be interested in arranging a meeting to discuss this further.
+In the meantime please feel free to email me back or to call me on 07899 844 676 with any queries you may have.

-If you would be interested in taking this forward, then please get in touch as soon as is convenient.

-I hope we can find a way of making this work!

 Best wishes,

 Martin Dehnel